grzi/city-renaissance-challenge-minecraft/README.md

                 <li>Collect at least 5 totems of undying.</li>
             </ul>
         </li>
-        <li>Quest : Create a raid somewhere else to trap a Ravager and name him, then bring it back to your village somewhere safe.</li>
+        <li><strong>Quest:</strong> Create a raid somewhere else to trap a Ravager and name him, then bring it back to your village somewhere safe.</li>
     </ul>
 </details>